intel-analytics/ipex-llm/python/llm/README.md

   model = AutoModelForCausalLM.from_pretrained('/path/to/model/', load_in_4bit=True)
   ```

-  After loading Hugging Face Transformers model, you may easily run the optimized model.
+  After loading the Hugging Face Transformers model, you may easily run the optimized model as follows.

   ```python
   #run the optimized model